rafibayer/puffin/README.md

 ```

 ## Arrays
-`puffin` Arrays are fixed sized data-structures, `puffin` allows arrays to have mixed types (this includes other arrays).
+`puffin` allows arrays to have mixed types (this includes other arrays).
 See the [Builtins](##Builtins) section for more ways to manipulate arrays.
 Array indices have the initial value of null.

+Sized Initialization:
 ```rs
 // create a new array of size 5 arr = [5];